anyoptimization/pymoo/docs/source/algorithms/moo/pinsga2.md

 ```

 .. meta::
-    :description:  An implementation of a progressivly interactive NSGA-II algorithm that uses user preference to guide the solving of multi-objective optimization problems.
+    :description:  An implementation of a progressively interactive NSGA-II algorithm that uses user preference to guide the solving of multi-objective optimization problems.
 Value function optimization is used to take user generated ranking of key points to model user's preferences.

 +++